Go Back

 Instructions

-• In a large, heavy pot, make a roux by combining the oil and flour over medium heat.
-Stir constantly until the roux becomes a dark caramel color - be careful not to burn it.
-Set aside in a clean bowl. **See note.
+• In a large, heavy pot, make a roux by combining the oil (or butter) and flour over low heat.
+Stir frequently until the roux becomes a dark caramel color (about 18-20 minutes) - be careful not to burn it.

-• To the same pot, add the chopped onions, bell peppers, celery, and garlic.
-Cook and stir until the vegetables are soft (about 5-7 minutes).
+• Add the chopped onions, bell peppers, and celery.
+Cook over medium heat until the vegetables are soft (about 5-7 minutes), stirring often.

-• Add the shrimp and continue cooking until they turn pink (about 3-5 minutes).
+• Add the shrimp and green onions.
+Continue cooking over medium heat until the shrimp turn pink and are cooked through (about 5 minutes).

-• Remove the bay leaves and adjust seasoning if necessary.
-Stir in the chopped green onions.
+• Remove the bay leaves, taste, and adjust the seasoning if necessary.

-• Serve hot over cooked rice and enjoy!
+• Serve hot over cooked rice, garnish with more green onion, and enjoy!

 Notes